cynic123/SwiftCloud/README.md

 - To deploy each service individually, navigate to the service root and execute the same command.

 It is assumed that all deployments are performed on the same instance where the scripts are executed.
-To deploy to different instances, configure the **ecosystem.config.js**  and **deploys.sh** files in each service accordingly.
+To deploy to different instances, configure the `ecosystem.config.js` and `deploys.sh` files in each service accordingly.

 -----
 ### Remarks
 This application is a simplified example of how a music analytics platform can be designed.
-It does not include key areas such as authentication, authorization, database optimizations (indexing, replication, sharding, etc.), or other performance and scalability considerations.
+It does not include key areas such as **authentication**, **authorization**, **database optimizations** (indexing, replication, sharding, etc.), or other **performance** and **scalability considerations**.
 In a real production environment, developers must address these aspects as needed.